mongchanghsi/github-searcher/README.md

 # Github-Searcher

-Responsive github searcher program, allowing user to search for a user's repository, organization that the user is belonging to and quick access to specific repository
+Responsive Github searcher program using Github's API, allowing user to search for a user's repository, organization that the user is belonging to and quick access to specific repository

 Bootstrapped using create-react-app and MaterialUI